Empirical Asset Pricing via Ensemble Gaussian Process Regression: Methodology

-Finally, we obtain the predictive distribution conditional on the full training data by mixing the individual predictive Gaussian distributions of $f^{(j)}({\bm x}_{t})$ using some weights $w_j\ge 0$ with $\sum_{j}w_j=1$.
+Finally, we obtain the predictive distribution of $f$ given the full training data by mixing the individual predictive Gaussian distributions of $f^{(j)}({\bm x}_{t})$ using some weights $w_j\ge 0$ with $\sum_{j}w_j=1$.
 The mean vector and covariance matrix of this Gaussian mixture distribution are given by